learn-the-web/topics/advanced-performance.md

 ##### Using Font Face Observer

-There’s a great Javascript solution—[Font Face Observer](https://github.com/bramstein/fontfaceobserver)—that can help our websites visually load more quickly by displaying our fallback font while the font is loading then switching into the web font when it’s ready.
+There’s a great JavaScript solution—[Font Face Observer](https://github.com/bramstein/fontfaceobserver)—that can help our websites visually load more quickly by displaying our fallback font while the font is loading then switching into the web font when it’s ready.

 To make Font Face Observer work there’s a few things to do.
-First we download the Javascript file and place it in a `<script>` tag directly at the bottom of our page:
+First we download the JavaScript file and place it in a `<script>` tag directly at the bottom of our page:

 ```html
   <script>